Rahul-0108/namaste-javascript-notes/notes/season-2/lecture-01.md

 ### 🛒 e-Commerce web app situation

 Assume a scenario of e-Commerce web, where one user is placing order, he has added items like, shoes, pants and kurta in cart and now he is placing order.
-So in backend the situation could look something like this.
+So call to backend the situation could look something like this.

 ```js
 const cart = ["shoes", "pants", "kurta"];